- Practice

 The NIH offers information on both grants and funding opportunities specific to COVID-19, as well as guidance and frequently asked questions for researchers.

-AANP conducted two surveys on the impact of COVID-19 on NPs.
+AANP conducted three surveys dedicated to understanding the impact of COVID-19 on NPs:

 AcademyHealth is supporting a new initiative that aims to build a COVID-19 Patient Data Registry Network.
 The goal of the network is to provide researchers, policymakers and clinicians with quality information on the impact and progression of COVID-19.